 Because deterioration of materials can’t be eliminated, only slowed, the SIA and MCI center their efforts on preserving documents.
 Their strategies focus on learning more about how materials change and deteriorate and discovering optimal environments to slow the process.
 Document recovery, however, is a different process altogether, coming into play when documentation has become the victim of water damage.
 At that point, it’s a race against the clock to save these ofttimes precious and valuable artifacts.

 Polygon Partners to Salvage Paper

-In situations where advanced drying solutions are necessary, Polygon can play a crucial role in restoring water damaged books and records.
+In situations where advanced drying solutions are necessary, Polygon can play a crucial role in restoring water-damaged books and records.
 As a partner to the document conservation industry, Polygon believes in the importance of document preservation.
 Their state-of-the-art vacuum freeze-drying chambers use negative pressure, providing the most effective restoration drying solution for paper materials.
-Polygon also employs a desiccant air-dry distribution system which absorbs moisture and dehumidifies incoming air.
+Polygon also employs a desiccant air-dry distribution system that absorbs moisture and dehumidifies incoming air.

 For over 25 years, Polygon has teamed up with libraries, museums, and government agencies to safely and effectively abet document recovery efforts.
 Polygon and the City of Stamford, Connecticut are currently working together to preserve books and documents dating back to the early 18th century.
 Learn more about Polygon’s document recovery processes here.